viskosa/designs_and_algorithms/HW2/README.md

+--- use ts-node usage.ts to execute usage.ts file ---

 The Home Task can be done using Typescript or less preferable (try to avoid) Vanilla JS.

 Check the UML representation of a set of classes that represent the inventory and various types of items.
 Methods and classes where you are providing an implementation are shown in bold.